kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

-Take HiHope DAYU200 as an example to show the specific process of running Kubeedge on OpenHarmony device.
-Here, the runc used by KubeEdge is Docker.
+This tutorial is divided into two key steps: the steps of running Dcoker on OpenHarmony and the steps of running KubeEdge on OpenHarmony.
+It also shows the specific process of running Kubeedge on OpenHarmony devices, using HiHope DAYU200 as examples.
+Here, the runtime used for KubeEdge is Docker.